-14.8 TOTAL SCORES
+14.9 TOTAL SCORES

-- 14.8.1 The Total Score is the addition of the individual task scores. - 14.8.2 Where two competitors have equal total scores, the competitor with the smaller difference between their best and worst scores will be ranked higher.
+- 14.9.1 The Total Score is the addition of the individual task scores. - 14.9.2 Where two competitors have equal total scores in an Event, the competitor with the smaller difference between their best and worst scores will be ranked higher.

-CHAPTER 15 - TASKS
+CHAPTER 15-TASKS